 - Howard’s attempt to cancel the armistice news, allegedly not long after he sent it, was delayed for several hours by the Navy Department in Washington, DC, thus allowing the erroneous news to spread as extensively as it did.

-Not surprisingly, Howard’s 1936 memoir controverts all accusations made in November 1918, and any suspicions that may have arisen later, that he and United Press acted grossly irresponsibly, recklessly and unprofessionally in pursuit of a German-armistice scoop.
+Not surprisingly, Howard’s 1936 memoir controverts all accusations made in November 1918 and subsequently that he and United Press acted grossly irresponsibly, recklessly and unprofessionally in pursuit of a German-armistice scoop.
 Accusations Howard remained especially sensitive about for many years and never completely lived down.

 ADDENDUM

-Josephus Daniels’ telegrams to Admirals Wilson and Sims
+Josephus Daniels’ telegrams to Admiral Wilson and Admiral Sims

 According to the copy Admiral Wilson kept for his scrapbook, the message Daniels sent to him read:

-This is most probably so.
-The words in the message between quote and unquote are from the third cablegram Roy Howard sent to United Press in New York City on Thursday 7 November, the one which finally cancelled the armistice news he had sent earlier that day.
-According to Howard’s copy of it, the message was ready to be dispatched at 10:50 pm on 7 November (5:50 pm Eastern Standard Time) and so must have been transmitted sometime after this.
+There is no indication of when the message was sent from the Navy Department or received in Brest.
+However, Wilson replied to it on Friday 8 November, the day after the events referred to in the message; and according to a 1933 memorandum by M. S. Tisdale, Wilson’s Assistant Chief of Staff in Brest, the message arrived on 8 November “early in the morning”.
+(The words in the message between quote and unquote are from the third cablegram Roy Howard sent to United Press in New York City on Thursday 7 November, the one which finally cancelled the armistice news he had sent earlier that day.
+According to Howard’s copy of it, the message was ready to be dispatched at 10:50 pm on 7 November (5:50 pm Eastern Standard Time) and so must have been transmitted sometime after this.)

-Apparently, the US Navy censors delayed the cablegram’s delivery to United Press until Daniels was able to see it late in the evening of the 7th.
+The US Navy censors reportedly delayed the cablegram’s delivery to United Press until Daniels had received it during late evening on the 7th.
 (United Press did not receive it until 11:30 am on Friday 8 November.)
-Only after he read Howard’s cancellation cablegram could Daniels have had his cablegram to Admiral Wilson transmitted – during late-evening or not long after midnight on 7 November; and bearing in mind that French time was five hours ahead of Eastern Standard Time, the cablegram would indeed have arrived in Brest early in the morning on the 8th.
+Only after he read Howard’s cancellation cablegram would Daniels’ cablegram to Admiral Wilson have been transmitted – during late-evening or not long after midnight on 7 November; and bearing in mind that French time was five hours ahead of Eastern Standard Time, the cablegram would indeed have arrived in Brest early in the morning on the 8th.

 The following is an abridged version of the cablegram Daniels sent to Admiral Sims.